Permian: Terrestrial biota

 Terrestrial life in the Permian included diverse plants, fungi, arthropods, and various types of tetrapods.
 The period saw a massive desert covering the interior of Pangaea.
 The warm zone spread in the northern hemisphere, where extensive dry desert appeared.
 The rocks formed at that time were stained red by iron oxides, the result of intense heating by the sun of a surface devoid of vegetation cover.
 A number of older types of plants and animals died out or became marginal elements.

 The Permian began with the Carboniferous flora still flourishing.
 About the middle of the Permian a major transition in vegetation began.
 The swamp-loving lycopod trees of the Carboniferous, such as Lepidodendron and Sigillaria, were progressively replaced in the continental interior by the more advanced seed ferns and early conifers as a result of the Carboniferous rainforest collapse.
-At the close of the Permian, lycopod and equisete swamps reminiscent of Carboniferous flora survived only on a series of equatorial islands in the Paleo-Tethys Ocean that later would become South China.
+At the close of the Permian, lycopod and equisete swamps reminiscent of Carboniferous flora survived only in Cathaysia, a series of equatorial islands in the Paleo-Tethys Ocean that later would become South China.

 The Permian saw the radiation of many important conifer groups, including the ancestors of many present-day families.
 Rich forests were present in many areas, with a diverse mix of plant groups.
 The southern continent saw extensive seed fern forests of the Glossopteris flora.
 Oxygen levels were probably high there.
 The ginkgos and cycads also appeared during this period.